This Year's Resolution: Plan to Use Your Dental & Vision Insurance

 You should visit the eye doctor once a year.
 Regular dilated eye exams with a vision doctor can not only help detect problems with your vision but can also help detect problems with your overall health.
 Schedule your appointment ahead of time with your vision clinic.

 Once you know what procedures you need, take a minute to look over your plan.

 Familiarize yourself with dental insurance basics.
 What's your deductible?
 What about your annual maximum?
 Most plans cover a percentage of procedures up to a specific dollar amount.
 Click here to log into your account or review your benefit contract so you know what's covered.

 For your vision plan, make sure you understand your coverage.
 In addition to an eye exam, you may have an allowance for frames and lenses.
 Some plans only cover frames every other year, so check to make sure you understand what is covered.
 If you know you’ll need new glasses, you can determine what amount will be covered so you can plan to pay the remaining amount.
 Most plans will provide annual coverage for lenses.
 You can then use this coverage for either glasses or contacts, so make sure you know which category you fall into and plan accordingly for what will help you save the most on your vision materials.

-After consulting your dentist, work with your dental team to develop a treatment schedule.
-If you are unsure if a procedure or treatment will be covered, your dentist can always pre-submit a claim for an estimation of benefit coverage.
-Delta Dental also provides a cost estimator tool that will help you know what something will cost before you even set foot in the dentist’s office!
-We’re here to help you maintain your healthy smile, so contact us if you have questions about using your dental insurance.
+After consulting your dentist, work with your dental team to develop your bi-annual dental schedule.
+If you are unsure if a procedure or treatment will be covered, your dentist can always submit a claim for an estimation of benefit coverage.

 Here's to a happy, healthy new year!

-Looking for great dental coverage at an affordable price?
-Shop Delta Dental plans now to protect your smile.
+Looking for great dental and vision coverage at an affordable price?
+Shop Individual and Family Delta Dental plans now to protect your smile and eyes.